Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

 with $e_{j}$ the electric charge of the $j$-th point particle.
+Now, by recalling that the purpose of the present work is to set the groundwork for generalizing Cetto's approach to quantization to the classical electromagnetic field, we shall limit ourselves from this point on to working in the Lorentz gauge, i.e., taking $\zeta=1$.
+Hence, we have that $\Tilde{A}_{\nu}$ satisfies the first-order differential equation

-So, by defining auxiliary variables $\pi_{\mu\nu}$ and $q_{\mu}$ as\footnote{An extra multiplicative factor $2^{1/2}$ has been introduced in the definitions of $\pi_{\mu\nu}$ and $q_{\mu}$ with respect to Eqs. (\ref{PiTensor1}) and (\ref{QTensor1}) since the appropriate value for $\epsilon$ would include such a scaling correction, if those equations were used directly for real fields.}
+So, by defining the auxiliary variables $q_{\mu}$ and $\pi_{\mu\nu}$ as\footnote{An extra multiplicative factor $2^{1/2}$ has been introduced in the definitions of $q_{\mu}$ and $\pi_{\mu\nu}$ with respect to Eqs. (\ref{PiTensor1}) and (\ref{QTensor1}), since the appropriate value for $\epsilon$ would include such a scaling correction, if those equations were used directly for real fields.}

-we decompose Eq. (\ref{EcAmplVectorEM}) into two first-order differential equations with real coefficients, and then by assuming that there is a function $\mathcal{J}$ that implies Eqs. (\ref{CanonicalDWEqsTensor2}), we obtain that such function is given by
+respectively, we decompose Eq. (\ref{EcAmplVectorEM}) into a pair of first-order differential equations with real coefficients, and, by assuming that there is a function $\mathcal{J}$ that implies Eqs. (\ref{CanonicalDWEqsTensor2}), we obtain that such function is given by

-and that it can be identified with the image of the de Donder-Weyl function for the electromagnetic field in the momentum representation.
+and that it can be identified with the image of the de Donder–Weyl function for the electromagnetic field in the momentum representation.

-The fact that the electromagnetic field is a non-massive field has as an immediate consequence that the field's dispersion relation is reduced to ${k}_{\mu}k^{\mu}=0$ and, therefore, that the first term in the right-hand side of Eq. (\ref{HamilEspRecipEM}) is identically zero.
-The null value of the free part of the de Donder-Weyl function will not be of major concern since what matters about any Hamiltonian density is its functional dependence on the canonical variables, not its absolute value.
+The fact that the electromagnetic field is non-massive has as an immediate consequence that the field's dispersion relation is reduced to ${k}_{\mu}k^{\mu}=0$ and, therefore, that the first term in the right-hand side of Eq. (\ref{HamilEspRecipEM}) is identically zero.
+The null value of the free part of the de Donder–Weyl function will not be of major concern, since what matters about any Hamiltonian density is its functional dependence on the canonical variables, not its absolute value.